dankamongmen/notcurses/USAGE.md

 struct ncplane* ncplane_parent(struct ncplane* n);
 const struct ncplane* ncplane_parent_const(const struct ncplane* n);

-// Get the head of the list of planes bound to 'n'. struct ncplane* ncplane_boundlist(struct ncplane* n);

 // Duplicate an existing ncplane.
 The new plane will have the same geometry,
 // will duplicate all content, and will start with the same rendering state. struct ncplane* ncplane_dup(struct ncplane* n, void* opaque);